Beach Wheelchair Program

 Businesses located in the corporate limits of Surfside Beach must first obtain a valid business license from the Town's business and licensing department.
 Once a valid business license has been issued by the Town, interested businesses may contact the Police Department to seek issuance of the permit.

-You may click the link below to download and print an application for a precious metals license for the Town of Surfside Beach:
+You may download and print an application for a precious metals license for the Town of Surfside Beach (PDF).

 Police Department Tours & Presentations

-If you are interested in a tour or a speaking appearance, please contact Lieutenant Kenneth Hofmann at (843) 913-6358.
+If you are interested in a tour or a speaking appearance, please contact Captain Arron Miller at 843-913-6345.